andrewlin618/Pokemon-Fight/README.md

 - jQuery

 ## Stretch Goals
-- Add some Pokemon api to grab more Pokemons.
+- Add some Pokemon API to grab more Pokemons.

 ## Support